puikinsh/Adminator-admin-dashboard/README.md

-# Adminator HTML5 Admin Template
+# Adminator Bootstrap 5 Admin Template
 **Adminator** is a responsive Bootstrap 5 Admin Template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.
 Preview of this awesome admin template available here: https://colorlib.com/polygon/adminator/index.html

 # Preview